MeccaGodZilla

 Mike Dottin (born August 13, 1978), also known by the stage names MeccaGodZilla, RYU BLACK or RAVAGE is an American underground rapper, visual artist, record producer and entrepreneur formerly of the Monsta Island Czars.

 Early life and career

 MeccaGodZilla was born in Brooklyn and raised in Freeport, Long Island.
-In 1998 he entered the music business while attending Hunter College and under the tutiledge of Omowale Adewale & M-1 (rapper) of dead prez, he became a founding member of G.A.ME in 2000 as head of the promotions and networking department.
+In 1998 he entered the music business while attending Hunter College and under the tutiledge of Omowale Adewale & M-1 (rapper) of dead prez, he became a founding member of G.A.ME (Grassroots Artists MovEment) in 2000 as head of the promotions and networking department.

-In 2010, he moved to Tokyo and modeled for Japanese brands collab with NIKE and worked with Armani Exchange.
+In 2010, he moved to Tokyo and modeled for Japanese brands collab with Nike and worked with Armani Exchange.
 Later, in 2011, he founded indie record label "Manafest Vision Media".